phetsims/function-builder/doc/model.md

 The "Equations" screen adds the symbol "x" on an input card.
 The same numeric functions are applicable to "x".
 The output in this case is an equation in [slope-intercept form](https://en.wikipedia.org/wiki/Linear_equation#Slope.E2.80.93intercept_form) (y = mx + b).
-An additional equation form is also provided, as described in [equation-formats.md](https://github.com/phetsims/function-builder/blob/master/doc/equation-formats.md).
+An additional equation format is also provided, as described in [equation-formats.md](https://github.com/phetsims/function-builder/blob/master/doc/equation-formats.md).

 In all screens, the notion of non-invertible functions is supported.
 A function is not invertible if it's output